Thousands take part in pro-Palestine day of action across UK

 BTP said its officers made five arrests in London on Saturday, while the Met Police said its officers had made 10 – including pro-Palestinian and JSO protesters.

+“The vast majority of protesters left peacefully, however five arrests were made at a large protest at Waterloo station.”

+Transport Secretary Mark Harper posted on X: “Grateful to @BTP officers for their swift work removing those who are intent on spreading intimidation on our rail network.
+I backed officers with the extra powers they needed, powers possible due to the legislation this Govt passed.
+Thank you to those who were on duty today.”

-Ahead of Saturday’s protests, the Met Police had said that the force has made more than 380 arrests for related offences since the October 7 attacks in Israel.
+Before Saturday’s protests, the Met Police said the force had made more than 380 arrests for related offences since the October 7 attacks in Israel.

 Meanwhile, organisers estimated that around 18,000 protesters turned out for a pro-Palestinian event in Glasgow.